dcoles/ivle/doc/dev/architecture.rst

 * Creating group Subversion repositories.
 * Rebuilding Subversion authorization files.

-Communication with the Server is done using the `Chat Protocol <ref-chat>`_.
+Communication with the Server is done using the :ref:`Chat Protocol
-To prevent unauthorized use, communication with the User Management Server requires that a *shared secret* be used to communicate with the server.
+<ref-chat>`.
+To prevent unauthorized use, communication with the User
+Management Server requires that a *shared secret* be used to communicate with the server.
 This secret is stored in the `magic` variable in the `[usrmgt]` section of :file:`/etc/ivle/ivle.conf`.

 The User Management Server is called almost exclusively from the :mod:`ivle.webapp.userservice` module.